jgrodziski/metav/README.md

   - assert everything is committed (no untracked or uncommitted files).
   - bump the version
   - [optional: spit and commit the version metadata (module-name, tag, version, sha, timestamp) in file(s)]
-  - tag the repo with the version prefixed by the module-name in cas of a monorepo
+  - tag the repo with the version prefixed by the module-name in cas of a monorepo (the git tag can be signed gith GPG or not, default behavior is to sign the tag)
   - push everything

 Usage: metav.release [options] <level>
 with <level>: major, minor or patch

 Options:
+      --without-sign                      Should the git tag used for release be signed with the current user's GPG key configured with git
   -s, --spit                              Indicates the release process should spit the metadata file as with the "spit" task, in that case the spit options must be provided
   -o, --output-dir DIR_PATH  resources    Output Directory -n, --namespace NS         meta         Namespace used in code output -f, --formats FORMATS      edn          Comma-separated list of output formats (clj, cljc, cljs, edn, json)